shbakram/shbakram.github.io/index.md

 highly rewarding.
 Our students quickly hook up with industry partners.
 If you are passionate about programming and building real-world prototypes, please get in touch.

+***I am especially looking for students with a background in text search and knowledge of Apache Lucene and Solr.***

 ### Publications